yungyuc/cythonup/src/knapsack/README.md

-# A simple solver of knapsack problem
+# Example: simple solver of knapsack problem

+author: tjwei

 This directory contains 4 python implementations of knapsack problem solver.
 All 4 implementations share the same algorithm, but with different implementation details.